 Category 3: Difficult, extensive walking on rough terrain.

-Please see the schedule and trip descriptions listed on the right side of this page.
+Please see the schedule and trip descriptions listed in the Upcoming Field Trips section of this page.

 More Field Trip Destinations